coimbrastudios/framework/README.md

     - Trigger Enter/Exit/Stay 2D Listener: depends on `Collider2D`.
     - Trigger Enter/Exit/Stay Listener: depends on `Collider`.
     - `WillRenderObjectListener`: depends on `Renderer`.
 - Object Pooling: use `ManagedPoolT<T>` for pooling any managed objects.
-It also comes with a few `SharedManagedPool` implementations:
+It also comes with a few `SharedManagedPool` implementations that can be inspected at `Window/Coimbra Framework/Shared Managed Pools`:
     - `DictionaryPool`: clears the `Dictionary`.
     - `GUIContentPool`: clears the `GUIContet`.
     - `HashSetPool`: : clears the `HashSet`.
     - `ListPool`: clears the `List`.
-    - `ManagedPool`: allows custom clearing through the `ISharedManagedPoolHandler` interface.
+    - `ManagedPool`: allows custom clearing through the `IManagedPoolHandler` interface.
     - `QueuePool`: clears the `Queue`.
     - `StackPool`: clears the `Stack`.
     - `StringBuilderPool`: clears the `StringBuilder`.